oyiptong/pancake-smarts/README.md

 > [URL] [GROUP_NAME] [TOKENS]

 Where TOKENS is a space-separated group of tokens.
+GROUP_NAME has to be supplied, but will be ignored for now.

 This file can be sent to Smarts as follows: